-The title of Professor of Practice is to be used in the School of Architecture in special circumstances where a potential member of the faculty offers a greater level of professional experience rather than primarily academic experience to the School, but in a role that is more significant than an adjunct position.
-A Professor of Practice position is intended to recognize the significant value of professional critical practice in the discipline and to the education of future architects, and the historical tradition in the profession of learning through the apprenticeship model.
-These positions will typically include a modified teaching load along with possible administrative duties, such as but not limited to serving as the director of the mandatory Professional Experience Program (aka Co-Op), or as a full-time staff member in our in-house professional practice, the Detroit Collaborative Design Center, or as a practitioner serving in the Master of Community Development Program, possibly in an administrative role.
+The title of Professor of Practice is to be used in the School of Architecture and Community Development where a potential member of the faculty offers a greater level of professional experience rather than primarily academic experience to the School, but in a role that is more significant than an adjunct position.
+A Professor of Practice position is intended to recognize the significant value of professional practice to the education of future architects and community developers.
+These positions may include a modified teaching load along with possible administrative duties, such as but not limited to serving as the director of the mandatory Professional Experience Program (aka Co-Op), or as a full-time staff member in our in-house professional practice, the Detroit Collaborative Design Center, or as a practitioner serving in the Master of Community Development program, possibly in an administrative role.

-A Professor of Practice is also considered a Lecturer based on the terms outlined for that particular full time faculty status by the UDMPU Collective Bargaining Agreement.
-Refer to the UDMPU CBA for issues related to continuous employment, etc.
+A Professor of Practice is also considered a Lecturer based on the terms outlined for that full time faculty status by the UDMPU Collective Bargaining Agreement.
+Refer to the UDMPU CBA for issues related to continuous employment including requirements for promotion to the position of Lecturer II / Professor of Practice II and Senior Lecturer / Senior Professor of Practice.